Mjz86/c_colon/mcc.md

  - `enum` control flow:

-  the `enum` type returned dictates what caller return adress entry the callee jumps to .
+  the `enum` type returned dictates what caller return address entry the callee jumps to .

   this is especially useful because many throw-values are enums of :